DanielCeron-dc/DanielCeron-dc/README.md

 <br>

-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: keep learning :D
 - ⚡ I like to program
+- 🔨 working at itoeste